 When you come to Huebner Law Firm, PC, I can help you understand whether or not you are eligible for Chapter 7 bankruptcy.
 Chapter 7 is the most common form of bankruptcy as it erases the majority of an individual’s debts.
 As a Fort Worth bankruptcy lawyer with more than 20 years of legal experience and a commitment to providing non-judgmental and knowledgeable representation, you can trust in me, Attorney William Huebner, to help you fight for financial freedom.

-Since most debt is discharged in a Chapter 7, the court does have certain requirements concerning this form of bankruptcy.
+Since most debt is discharged in a Chapter 7, the court has certain requirements concerning this form of bankruptcy.
 A number of factors are considered when determining whether or not an individual is eligible, but ultimately, this chapter of bankruptcy is meant for those individuals who cannot reasonably afford to pay off dischargeable debts.

 How Chapter 7 Bankruptcy Works in Texas

 After filing for bankruptcy, an automatic stay is put into effect, which immediately halts creditors from harassing you and attempting to collect on debts.
-The automatic stay prevents the following:

 Nonexempt Assets in Chapter 7